rpede/SecureSoftwareDevelopment/assignments/oidc_guide.md

 ## Project setup

 You don't need any client side scripting to solve the assignment.
-Actually I would recommend to do without, because it just adds complexity.
+Actually I would recommend doing without, because it just adds complexity.

-### .NET/C#
+### .NET/C

 Open a terminal/cmd/powershell